Schroeder-Group/3_Imputation-Workshop/README.md

 # Imputation-Workshop

+This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.

 ## Pre-processing

-This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.
+Note that this pipeline assumes you already have mapped your data to a reference.
+Important: use the same reference and version for imputation.

+## Software requierements

 We will use GLIMPSE, designed to impute low-coverage whole-genome sequencing data.
 Read more about [GLIMPSE](https://odelaneau.github.io/GLIMPSE) tool's documentation and how to install it.
 It is highly recommended to read the benchmarking article by [Mota et al. 2022](https://www.nature.com/articles/s41467-023-39202-0) before using GLIMPSE on ancient DNA.
 The tool was first published by [Rubinacci et al. 2021](https://www.nature.com/articles/s41588-020-00756-0).

-## Software requierements
 Please, follow the instructions to download [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 - Snakemake